3sky/blog-src/content/posts/how-to-gp-2.md

 #### Summary

-After that small intervention I cat reload my developer service after every update without any problems or manual work.
-What is important bash script works and is stable.
+After that small intervention, I cat reload my developer service after every update without any problems or manual work.
+The important fact is that the bash script works and is stable.
 Not everything is as pleasant as not repeating boring work.
 Now it's time for go-live.

 ## GitHub Pages

-[GitHub Pages][2] is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
+[GitHub Pages][2] is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process and publishes a website.
 You can see examples of GitHub Pages sites in the GitHub Pages examples collection.

 ### Why?

 We already talk about that, it's free and till writing this series I didn't hear any complaints.
-Also I have a simple [documentation][3].
+Also, I have a simple [documentation][3].
 So why not?

 #### Let's code